piusmwilson/Software-Engineer-Bootcamp/SQL/databaseAdministration.md

 ## Glossary

-access control [Access control, compliance, and injection] Rules specifying who can access which parts of a database ACID [ACID and transactions]
+- **Access control:** Rules specifying who can access which parts of a database.
-An acronym that refers to the requirement that database transactions be atomic, consistent, isolated, and durable aggregate functions [Sorting results]
+- **ACID:** An acronym that refers to the requirement that database transactions be atomic, consistent, isolated, and durable.
-SQL functions that use more than one piece of data to generate a value ANSI [Basic SQL]
+- **Aggregate functions:**SQL functions that use more than one piece of data to generate a value.
-American National Standards Institute.
-Their web site says ANSI is “a private, non-profit organization that administers and coordinates the U.S. voluntary standards and conformity assessment system.” associative table (database) [Relationships]
+- **ANSI:** American National Standards Institute.
+Their web site says ANSI is “a private, non-profit organization that administers and coordinates the U.S. voluntary standards and conformity assessment system.”
-A table that contains columns for foreign keys from the tables being associated atomic transaction [ACID and transactions]
+- **Associative table:**A table that contains columns for foreign keys from the tables being associated.
-A transaction must be indivisible; pieces of it can’t be separated out. auto-increment [Primary and foreign keys]
+- **Atomic transaction:** A transaction must be indivisible; pieces of it can’t be separated out.
+- **Auto-increment:** A database field whose value increases by one every time a row is added; usually used for a primary key.
+C
-A database field whose value increases by one every time a row is added; usually used for a primary key C cascading delete [Relationship rules and referential integrity] A process in which associated records are removed in order to maintain consistency; for example, deleting a restaurant customer would also remove all their orders.
+cascading delete [Relationship rules and referential integrity] A process in which associated records are removed in order to maintain consistency; for example, deleting a restaurant customer would also remove all their orders.